Abilda/SeniorProject/README.md

   "Password" : "new password"
 }
 Expected output:
-  jwt token if succeeded
+  jwt token if succeeded.
-  otherwise the reason for failure
+  Otherwise the reason for failure